KingYummy/simpledev/README.md

-# CI/CD Pipeline Using Jenkins to Deploy Into a Docker Container
+# Automated CI/CD Pipeline Using Jenkins to Deploy a Web App into a Docker Container
+## Description

+An automated CI/CD Pipeline - Using Jenkins to pull updated code (Web App)  from the repository (Github), build an image using a Dockerfile (this includes all dependencies) with the wrapped code.
+Image is then run as a container.

 <img src="readmeImages/SimpleDev.png">

 ## Technology

--Git, Jenkins  and Docker
+-Git, Jenkins, Docker and Apache

 ## Requirements